brianfluk/software-engineering-project/iteration-01.review.md

 #### Decisions that turned out well

 After switching from a facebook chat to slack, group communication improved with the use of slack channels to separate out conversation topics such as our standup and technology planning.
 Task tracking will become more important as the tasks become more technical and this week we reasearched and found a few options.
 Right now the decision is to use Git projects, but we also acquired a jira license in case we need a more powerful tool, with more operating overhead.
 The other big task for the week was coming up with an initial backlog of tasks.
 This helped get the team to do initial research and survey target users.
-The decision to survery users was really helpful, we learned that a feature to help match study buddies would be
+The decision to survey users was really helpful, we learned that a feature to help match study buddies would be ******

 List process-related (i.e. team organization) decisions that, in retrospect, turned out to be successful.